 Sliced Bread’s Impact

-When sliced bread came out, people were not sure what to think.
+When sliced bread made its debut, people were unsure what to think.
 With its long-standing reputation as one of the best inventions ever, you’d think it was popular right away.
 In reality, it took a bit of convincing to get bakeries and consumers on board with sliced bread.
 In the early 20th century, pre-sliced bread was a novel, strange idea.

 Reacting to Initial Concerns